Rossetti Architects

-ROSSETTI is an architectural design and planning firm headquartered in Detroit, Michigan.
+ROSSETTI is an American architectural design and planning firm headquartered in Detroit, Michigan.

 History

 ROSSETTI is a privately owned architectural firm that was founded in Detroit, in 1969, by Gino Rossetti.
 In 1999, the firm's ownership was passed onto his son, Matt Rossetti.
 The firm's early projects centered on health care facilities, corporate headquarters, interiors, retail and master planning.
 The firm began approaching the sports and entertainment industry after ROSSETTI was contracted in 1984 to design The Palace of Auburn Hills.

 Today, ROSSETTI works with clients worldwide on a wide variety of projects, with a focus on sports and entertainment.
 ROSSETTI's focus globally is in Asia and Europe.

+On April 28, 2026, it was announced that ROSSETTI was acquired by HOK.